-If you have just terminated someone’s employment or are about to, there are many reasons why you would enter into a Deed of Release with this employee.
-Entering into a Deed of Release will provide you as an employer with certainty by clarifying obligations and preventing the employee from commencing proceedings against you or your business.
+If you have just terminated someone’s employment or are about to, there are many reasons why you would enter into a deed of release with this employee.
+Entering into a deed of release will provide you with certainty by clarifying your legal obligations.
+Furthermore, it will prevent the employee from commencing legal proceedings against you or your business.
 It also benefits the employee by allowing them to move on with their career.
-Below, we answer six frequently asked questions and set out what a Deed of Release should include, and how to respond to a breach.
+This article will answer six frequently asked questions on what a deed of release is and how to respond to a breach.

 1. What is a Deed of Release?

 A deed of release is a legally binding agreement between an employee and employer following the employee’s termination.
 It includes:

 - the conditions of the settlement;

 - details on the settlement amount that the employer has agreed to pay the employee; and